Cheesy Ground Turkey Taco Skillet

 This meal came about after a need for super-fast, shortcut-using type meals – the ones that can be made on soccer night or in between piano lessons.
 The nights when dinner is *almost* impossible.
 It’s…

-🥄 Easy clean-up: Everything cooks together in one skillet = less dishes to wash = score.
+🥄 Easy to clean up: Everything cooks together in one skillet, so there’s barely anything to wash afterward.

-⏱️ 20-minute dinner: This comes together super fast, making it doable for busy nights.
+⏱️ Ready in 20 minutes: This comes together super fast, making it doable for busy nights.

-🦃 Packed with protein and fiber: Thanks to ground turkey, cheese, beans, and corn, this meal is hearty, filling, and satisfying.
+🦃 Packed with protein & fiber: Thanks to ground turkey, cheese, beans, and corn, this meal is hearty, filling, and satisfying.

-🌽 Totally customizable: Serve over rice, stuffed into tortillas, in burritos, in baked crispy quesadillas (highly recommend!) and more.
-Let everyone add their own fresh toppings at the table.
+🌽 Totally customizable: Serve over rice, stuffed into tortillas, in burritos, or in baked crispy quesadillas — let everyone add their own fresh toppings at the table.

 ⭐️⭐️⭐️⭐️⭐️ Review